Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

     ```

 ### Multi Words Variable Names
-Variable names with more than one word can be difficult to read.There are several techniques you can use to make them more readable:
+Variable names with more than one word can be difficult to read.There are several techniques you can use to make them more readable.

-### Camel Case
+- **Camel Case :**
-Each word, except the first, starts with a capital letter:

-`myVariableName = "John"`
+Each word, except the first, starts with a capital letter. `myVariableName = "John"`

-### Pascal Case
+- **Pascal Case :**
-Each word starts with a capital letter:

-`MyVariableName = "John"`
+Each word starts with a capital letter. `MyVariableName = "John"`

-### Snake Case
+- **Snake Case :**
-Each word is separated by an underscore character:

-`my_variable_name = "John"`
+Each word is separated by an underscore character. `my_variable_name = "John"`

 ## Output Variables
 The Jaclang `print()` function is often used to output variables.